Escape-Technologies/graphql-security-academy/packages/lessons/disable-debug-mode/README.md

 ---
-title: 'Disable Debug Mode'
+title: 'Disabling Debug Mode'
 description: 'Learn how to disable debug mode in production, to prevent information disclosure.'
 category: 'Configuration'
 points: 10
 owasp: 'API7:2023'
 introduction: true
-authors: [escape]
+authors: ['escape']
 ---

 Apollo Server has its debug mode enabled by default.
 This is useful for development, but **it can be a security risk in production.** In this lesson, you'll learn how to disable debug mode in production.